marcospont/agnostic-draggable/README.md

 ## Contributing

 Feel free to submit pull requests.
-The most wanted help would be bringing the remaining features from jQuery UI that were not ported.
+The most wanted help would be bringing the remaining features from jQuery UI's that were not translated to this library.
 However, other new features and fixes for any kind of defects are very welcome.

 ## License